 Equality and diversity in our curriculum is of the highest priority as we work to decolonise and diversify our curriculum .
 Opportunities are planned to see learning from different perspectives and to learn and grow from this and create a sense of belonging for all.

 Storrington Primary school liaises closely with all stakeholders to ensure professional relationships can exist in the pursuit of achieving growth of pupils’ learning and achievements.
 The school is committed to working with parents and carers to secure positive relationships to support children’s learning.
 In addition to this, work with the wider community is very important to promote goodwill and to instil within the child a sense of citizenship.
 Work with locality schools and feeder institutions promote and encourages professional development, dialogue and action research which impact positively on curriculum development.

 Curriculum monitoring from all levels, SLT, governors and subject leaders plays an important part in self review and planning for next steps.
-Children also support this process through pupil voice, class and school council.
-School improvement teams comprising of staff and governors ensure a sustained focus on school priority development and excellence.
+Children also support this process through pupil voice, children's equality group and class and school council.
+School monitoring comprising of staff and governors ensure a sustained focus on school priority development and excellence.
 We ensure all staff receive the opportunity to lead as an individual or as a part of a group.
 At school we are passionate about professional development and support for staff.
 We want staff to feel empowered and supported in their work and for all stakeholders to feel safe and valued at Storrington Primary school